ComNets-Bremen/OppNets-on-LoPy/README.md

 # OppNets-on-LoPy

 Opportunistic Networking (OppNets) is a type of wireless networking acrchitecture where nodes communicate directly with other nodes to exchange information, without using any networking infrastructure such as wireless base stations or access points.
-This repository, OppNets-on-LoPy provides a collection of source code that implements operations of OppNets nodes for LoPy4 (PyCom) devices.
+This repository, OppNets-on-LoPy provides a collection of source code that implements the functionality to operate OppNets nodes for LoPy4 (PyCom) devices.

 A node implementation consist of a 3-layer protocol architecture.